 This courtesy is also offered to minor characters who get less screentime, but who still make their presence felt in what they choose to say and how they say it.
 The two girls at Vahlere’s graduation party who are flabbergasted and shaking their heads as they eavesdrop on Diane talking on the phone to Jim and putting him at ease about her night out with Lloyd, but are still willing to sign her yearbook and have her sign theirs, while also giving her advice on how to deal with nosy parents.
 (Granted, that doesn’t stop them from giggling derisively at Corey as she sings one of her sixty-three songs about Joe, but it’s something).
 Sheila, who also has mean-girl tendencies as well as an over-reliance on air quotes, tells Diane that despite how competitive they were with each other in school, it was that sense of competition with “Diane Court, whoa” that made her step her game up academically and work much harder to get into the colleges she wanted.
 Mrs. Evans (played by the goddess Bebe Neuwirth), Lloyd’s high-school guidance counselor who is determined to help him figure out what he wants to do for a career after he graduates, but knows better than to push him or ruin his good time with his friends.
 (She could easily be Tami Taylor from Friday Night Lights, minus the Southern accent) Joe and his friends hanging out at the Gas-N-Sip, as they try to console Lloyd after his breakup with Diane by giving him the sort of useless and hypermasculine advice that can be heard in any barbershop.
 (And any attempt at deviating from that by showing actual emotions?
 “Dude, you’re bringing me down, man!”)
 Vahlere (Eric Stoltz), the friendly but mysterious 22-year-old recluse who comes out of hiding once a year to throw a massive graduation party and dress up as the school’s mascot while doing so.
 The IRS agent (played by legendary character actor Philip Baker Hall) who Diane goes to speak to in order to plead her father’s innocence is clearly empathetic to what Diane is going through, but he also goes out of his way to be honest and not sugarcoat what her father has been accused of, and that she shouldn’t let his crimes stop her from living her best life.

 Even Jim, despite his many faults coming to light, is written and portrayed in a three-dimensional manner, and we never see him made out to look foolish or incompetent or uncaring, as a parent or as a person.
-We’re given plenty of time and reasons to see him as a kind and upstanding man who thinks the world of his daughter and is clearly bursting with pride at seeing her realize her potential, which makes it all the more shocking and heartbreaking when Diane (and us) realizes the truth about him, and also when Jim begins to realize (as evidenced by his quiet breakdown in the form him sitting in the fetal position in his bathtub) that the truth will eventually be brought to light.
-To quote Dalton Russell from Inside Man: the further you run from your sins, the more exhausted you are when they catch up to you, and they do.
+We’re given plenty of time and reasons to see him as a kind and upstanding man who thinks the world of his daughter and is clearly bursting with pride at seeing her realize her potential, which makes it all the more shocking and heartbreaking when Diane realizes the truth about him, and also when Jim begins to realize (as evidenced by his quiet breakdown when we see him sitting in the fetal position in his bathtub) that the truth will eventually be brought to light.
+To quote Dalton Russell from Inside Man: the further you run from your sins, the more exhausted you are when they catch up to you.
 And when that truth does come to light and Jim ends up inCARCERATED, LLOYD!, it doesn’t take too long for much of his true self (his utter contempt for Lloyd, his sense of entitlement regarding his freedom and to Diane’s love and to the money he stole from residents at the nursing home because “I made their lives better!,” even his actual hair color now that he no longer has access to hair dye) to finally surface.

 The now-legendary inclusion of the classic Peter Gabriel song “In Your Eyes” was not an intentional one at first.
 Originally, the song that was supposed to be blasting from Lloyd’s boombox as he stood outside her home and sonically declared his love for her was actually going to be one of several songs by Fishbone (“Quality Of Life,” “Bonin’ In The Boneyard,” “Turn The Other Way”), which was also one of Cusack’s favorite bands, but Crowe felt that those songs weren’t as effective as he needed them to be for what the scene and Lloyd were trying to convey.
 So he decided to go with “In Your Eyes” instead and requested permission from Peter Gabriel in his film.
 Gabriel, however, didn’t want his song to be used in a film that ended with John Belushi dying from a drug overdose.
 Which confused Crowe, as Say Anything… didn’t have John Belushi or any drug overdoses of any kind.
 He soon realized that Gabriel mistakenly thought that Crowe was referring to the then-upcoming film Wired, a biopic starring Michael Chiklis as the late comedian John Belushi.
 Once that confusion was cleared up and Gabriel was shown a cut of Say Anything…, he agreed to let “In Your Eyes” be used in the film, and the rest is history.
 Mind you, what was then seen as swooning and romantic in terms of Lloyd using a love song playing on his boombox to let his ex-girlfriend know that he still loved her is now seen by some as somewhat disturbing and stalkerish and problematic, but…it’s still history.